codewithrandy/StudioManager/README.md

 # StudioManager
-Django project to demonstrate CRUD operations.
+Django project to demonstrate CRUD operations and working with DataTables for JQuery.

 # Tech
 - Python